 Table D.3.
-Data Elements in the 2017 NRD Diagnosis and Procedure Groups Files
+Data Elements in the 2019 NRD Diagnosis and Procedure Groups Files

-Beginning with data year 2016, the Diagnosis and Procedure Groups File is not available on the NRD.
+For data years 2016-2017, the Diagnosis and Procedure Groups File is not available on the NRD.

-For prior years, refer to the NRD Description of Data Elements page on the HCUP-US website or to previous versions of the NRD Introduction.
+For data 2014 and prior years, refer to the NRD Description of Data Elements page on the HCUP-US website or to previous versions of the NRD Introduction.